XHiddenProjects/WebPress/CONTRIBUTING.md

 * warning + Removal
 * perment ban

-You can also contribute by requesting bugs by using `bugs`
+You can also contribute by requesting bugs by using __bugs__ label in the issue page or __feature requests__ label to request a feature ideas.